Nabboru/Bayesian-Decision-Making-Pac-Man/README.md

 Examples:
 Run algorithm 10 times:
-python pacman.py bayesina --n=10
+python pacman.py bayesian --n=10

 Run with 5 agents:
 python pacman.py benchmark --ghosts=5

-Run with ratio of 0.6
-python pacman.py bayesian --ratio=0.6
+Run with ratio of 0.6, with white majority. python pacman.py bayesian --ratio=0.6

-Run the extended bayesian algorithm in environment with 3 colours: python pacman.py bayesian --ratio=0.6,0.2 --colour=3
+Run the extended bayesian algorithm in environment with 3 colours with white majority: python pacman.py bayesian --ratio=0.6,0.2 --colour=3

 To run the algorithm for ten times with a ratio 0.53 in the line map: